akhilVogeti/chatBot/README.md

 ## How this works
-Once running, the app takes either the text input or the pdf or both to generate text.
-The text is then divided into chunks.
-Embeddings are then computed for those chunks and stored in a vector store.
-Here it is FAISS.

-FAISS (Facebook AI Similarity Search) is a library developed by Facebook AI Research that is designed for efficient similarity search and clustering of dense vectors.
-It is particularly useful in applications involving large datasets of high-dimensional vectors, such as those generated in machine learning and natural language processing tasks.

-When a user asks a question, the application uses FAISS to find text chunks that are most similar to the query.
-This is done through the similarity_search method.

-The llm here is gpt-3.5-turbo.

-A load_qa_chain(from langchain) is then created using the llm, and chain_type = stuff.
-The stuff documents chain ("stuff" as in "to stuff" or "to fill") is the most straightforward of the document chains.
-It takes a list of documents, inserts them all into a prompt and passes that prompt to an LLM.
-This chain is well-suited for Q&A on documents that are small and only a few are passed in for most calls.

-The chain.run takes the matches from similarity search and user question as inputs and generates the response.
+1. Text Processing <br>
+    * Accepts text input, PDFs, or both. <br>
+    * Extracts text from text input, PDFs, or both. <br>
+    * Divides extracted text into smaller chunks. <br>

+2. Embedding Generation <br>
+    * Computes embeddings for each text chunk (capturing meaning). <br>

+3. Role of FAISS <br>
+    * FAISS (Facebook AI Similarity Search) library is used forfor similatiry search.
+The text chunks most similar to the user's question are found using similarity             search.
+They are called matches in the code. <br>
+    * FAISS.from_texts is used to create a FAISS index (vector_store) from these text chunks and their corresponding embeddings. <br>

+4. Question Answering with GPT-3.5-turbo <br>
+    * Leverages load_qa_chain function from Langchain with GPT-3.5-turbo as the llm . <br>
+    * Uses the "stuff" document chain_type for simplicity. <br>
+    * The chain.run combines (or "stuffs")  user question and retrieved matches (similar chunks) into a prompt and a response is generated. <br>